Kourtney Kardashian Faces Backlash For ‘Scaremongering’ With Mask Conspiracy Post

-Over the weekend, Keeping Up With the Kardashians star Kourtney Kardashian shared a post saying that the disposable blue masks that many people wear to avoid spreading the novel coronavirus can cause a range of cancers, as well as high cholesterol and pregnancy complications.
+Over the weekend, Keeping Up with the Kardashians star Kourtney Kardashian shared a post saying that the disposable blue masks that many people wear to avoid spreading the novel coronavirus can cause a range of cancers, as well as high cholesterol and pregnancy complications.

 As The Sun reported, the reality star, who is known to have an interest in alternative medicines and New Age remedies, posted a warning to her followers.

-“Those Blue Masks Mandated at grocery stores & airplanes are made of PTFE, a carcinogen made of synthetic fluoride, her Instagram story read.
+“Those Blue Masks Mandated at grocery stores & airplanes are made of PTFE, a carcinogen made of synthetic fluoride,” her Instagram story read.
 “According to Cancer.Org it increases the risk of liver, testicle, pancreas, kidney & breast tumors + ulcerative colitis, thyroid disease, preeclampsia and high cholesterol.”

 She also added that wearing them can induce a range of unpleasant symptoms that could lead to death.

-“High exposure can cause influenza-like symptoms and hemorrhaging in the lungs, leading to suffocation,” the post read.
+“High exposure can cause influenza-like symptoms and hemorrhaging in the lungs, leading to suffocation.”

-The 41-year-old included a shocked emoji and a mind-blown emoji, along with an image of a disposable blue surgical mask.
+The 41-year-old included shocked and a mind-blown emoji, along with an image of a disposable blue surgical mask.

 Polytetrafluoroethylene (PTFE) is a man-made chemical found in products like Teflon coatings.

-But as the New York Post reported, the American Cancer Society denounced the claim.
+However, as The New York Post reported, the American Cancer Society denounced the claim.

 “There is no evidence to support the claim that the presence of PTFE in a mask causes cancer,” a representative said.